 At West Moors Middle School, we have agreed that we expect to see from all our staff, governors, trustees, and visitors the following adult behaviours: calmness, humour, empathy, consistency, reflective practice, catching students being positive, recognise and praise good conduct publicly, confident with a smile, staff aiming for "win/win" situations, de-escalation.

 Expectations of Adults

-Consistent adult behaviour will lead to students consistently conforming to our expectations.
+- Consistent adult behaviour will lead to students consistently conforming to our expectations. - Being positive role models. - Consistently promoting pro-social behaviour. - Being solution-focused.

 We expect all staff to: